rieckpil/progmot/content/post/writing-a-book-remotely.md

 While scrolling through my Twitter feed, I saw a fellow technical blogger reaching out to other bloggers to organize a small knowledge exchange.

-A small anecdote on how it started with a simple Tweet by Tom.

 {{< tweet user="TomHombergs" id="1278635778722000902" >}}

 We next met with the intention of sharing experience as tech bloggers.
 During the second or third meeting of this kind, Tom asked for fellow bloggers that would be interested in taking a closer look at AWS and Spring Boot and may want to write about it.